 What is after-sales service?

-An after-sales service refers to any support provided to customers after they purchase your product.
+After‑sales service is the support a business provides to customers after they purchase a product.

-Why is after-sales service important for businesses and customers?
+Why is post-sales support important for businesses and customers?

 Successful businesses recognize that the customer journey doesn’t end at the point of sale; it continues well after the transaction is complete.